Henry Hathaway: Post-Fox career

-He made two thrillers with Van Johnson: The Bottom of the Bottle (1956) and 23 Paces to Baker Street (1956).
+Hathaway made two thrillers with Van Johnson: The Bottom of the Bottle (1956) and 23 Paces to Baker Street (1956).

-John Wayne hired him to make Legend of the Lost (1957) for Wayne's company.
-Back at Fox he made the Western, From Hell to Texas (1958).
-During the movie, Dennis Hopper attempted to assert himself artistically on the set.
+John Wayne hired him to make Legend of the Lost in 1957 for Wayne's company.
+Back at Fox, he made the Western From Hell to Texas (1958).
+During filming, Dennis Hopper attempted to assert himself artistically on the set.
 Perhaps influenced by his recent experience with fellow actor James Dean's rebellious attitude on the sets of Rebel Without a Cause (1955) and Giant (1956), Hopper forced Hathaway to shoot more than 80 takes of a scene before he acquiesced to Hathaway's demands.
 After the shoot, Hathaway reportedly told the young actor that his career in Hollywood was over.
-Hopper later admitted he was wrong to have disrespected Hathaway as a youth and called him "the finest director I have ever worked with," working again with Hathaway on The Sons of Katie Elder (1965) and True Grit (1969).
+Hopper later admitted he was wrong to have disrespected Hathaway as a youth and called him "the finest director I have ever worked with," and again worked with Hathaway on both The Sons of Katie Elder (1965) and True Grit (1969).

-Hathaway then made a melodrama Woman Obsessed (1959) and thriller Seven Thieves (1960).
+Hathaway then made a melodrama, Woman Obsessed (1959); and a thriller, Seven Thieves (1960).
 He was reunited with Wayne on the comedy-action "northern," North to Alaska (1960).

 Later career

-Hathaway was one of three directors on the Cinerama Western, How the West Was Won (1962), directing the bulk of the film, including the river, prairie and train robbery sequences.
-He visited Spain to work with Wayne again on Circus World (1964).
-Wayne asked Hathaway to cast John Smith in the role of Steve McCabe in the film; from 1959 to 1963, Smith had played the part of rancher Slim Sherman on NBC's Laramie series.
-According to Smith's Internet biography, Hathaway developed an intense dislike for Smith and stopped him from landing choice roles thereafter in Hollywood.
+Hathaway was one of three directors on the Cinerama Western How the West Was Won (1962), and directed the bulk of the film, including the river, prairie and train robbery sequences.
+He was meant to direct Wayne in McLintock! in 1963, but the producers would not meet his salary.

+He visited Spain to work with Wayne again on Circus World (1964), on which Wayne asked Hathaway to cast John Smith in the role of Steve McCabe.
+From 1959 to 1963, Smith had played rancher Slim Sherman on NBC-TV's Laramie.
+An Internet biography of Smith claims that Hathaway developed an intense dislike for the actor and stopped him from landing choice roles thereafter in Hollywood.

-Circus World was a box-office disappointment but Wayne and Hathaway's next movie together, The Sons of Katie Elder (1965), was a hit.
-So too was Nevada Smith (1966), a Western starring Steve McQueen that was extrapolated from a brief section of Harold Robbins' novel The Carpetbaggers.
+Circus World was a box office disappointment, but Wayne and Hathaway's next movie together, The Sons of Katie Elder (1965), was a hit.
+So too was Nevada Smith (1966), a Western starring Steve McQueen with a story extrapolated from a brief section of Harold Robbins' novel The Carpetbaggers.

-He visited Africa to make The Last Safari (1967), then did the Western 5 Card Stud (1968) with Dean Martin and Robert Mitchum.
-It was a mild success, but True Grit (1969), produced by Hal B. Wallis, was a success at the box-office and won John Wayne a Best Actor Oscar.
+Hathaway went to Africa to make The Last Safari (1967), then directed the Western 5 Card Stud (1968) with Dean Martin and Robert Mitchum.
+It was a mild success, but True Grit (1969), produced by Hal B. Wallis, was a box office success and won John Wayne a Best Actor Oscar.

-He may have stepped in for George Seaton in directing some winter outdoor scenes for the all-star Airport (1970), which starred Burt Lancaster and Dean Martin.
+He stepped in for George Seaton to direct some winter outdoor scenes for the all-star disaster film Airport (1970), featuring Burt Lancaster and Dean Martin.
+Hathaway did it as a favor for Seaton, for no payment.